To see the different subjects and courses we have available to school leavers visit the School Leavers area.

 If you prefer to use a paper form, you’ll find one at the back of your School Leavers’ Prospectus, or you can download a copy of the Application Form and print it off.
 Forms are also available from the College or your Careers Teacher.

 Please provide us with a personal email address that you regularly check, your school’s name and a contact number.
 It’s important we’re able to get in touch with you to arrange your interview and send you important information.

 If you’re applying for an Apprenticeship, please also apply for a full-time Study Programme incase you don’t find an employer looking for an Apprentice before September.
 That way you can start College and transfer to an Apprenticeship as soon as you secure a job role and the employer has been vetted.

-Whether you’re applying online or using the paper form, we advise that you submit your application by the end of January.
 If you change your mind and want to apply for another course, there’s no need to fill in an additional application.
 Simply email our Admissions team at email@example.com or call 01278 441368.

 To view our Further Education Admissions Policy, click here.

 The sooner you return your application form, the sooner you will receive an interview.
 Your interview is an informal chat with a tutor about your successes at school, your aspirations and future plans.
 This will be over the phone and following a successful telephone interview, the tutor will ask our Admissions team to send you an offer.
 Find out more about the interview process and how to prepare.

 After the interview, your offer will be sent via email, so please make sure you keep an eye on your account.
 There will be a button in the email to accept you offer or you can email our Admissions team on firstname.lastname@example.org or call 01278 441368.